Jeffersontown, Kentucky: Economy

 Papa John's Pizza had its headquarters in Jeffersontown.
 In November 2020, the company announced its new global headquarters would be moved to the Three Ballpark Center at The Battery Atlanta.

 Government

-The city of Jeffersontown is governed by a mayor and eight city council members.
+Jeffersontown is a home-rule class city, and operates under a mayor-council system, being governed by a mayor and eight city council members.
 The mayor serves a four-year term of office while the council members serve two-year terms.
 The city council members are elected at-large, made up of the top eight candidates receiving the most votes in the general election.

 Education

 Jeffersontown has a lending library, a branch of the Louisville Free Public Library.